spandan-ml-linux/spandan-ml-linux.github.io/_posts/linux/2020-04-15-QuteBrowser.md

 config.bind(',v', 'spawn mpv -vo=gpu {url}')

 ```
+Some websites like whatsapp web and NetFlix respond better to a known header and hence I have set the browser header for these.
 I omitted out my colorscheme as the code would be too long to discuss.
 But an autoamated colorsheme may be setup using the
 qutebrowser base16 configurations as available <a href="https://github.com/theova/base16-qutebrowser">this repository.</a>

 Let's end this by looking at two cool features: